pds-dpo/pds-dpo/README.md

   <a href="https://arxiv.org/abs/2412.17417">Multimodal Preference Data Synthetic Alignment with Reward Model</a>
 </p>

-### 🔥 Introducing PDS-DPO: a new pipeline in generating preferenced data synthetic with reward model for effective Multimodal LLMs alignment ✨
+### 🔥 Introducing SynthAlign: a pipeline in generating synthetic preferenced data to improve Multimodal LLMs alignment ✨

 Starting with an initial text-to-image prompt, the Stable Diffusion model generates synthetic images.
 These images are then filtered using a reward model to exclude low-quality samples and retain only those with the highest scores.
 The selected images, along with their corresponding instruction prompts, serve as input for open-source MLLMs to generate responses.
 These responses are evaluated based on various criteria, and only the highest-scoring ones are selected to identify the most suitable positive and negative pairs for DPO-based training.